Music List – tuition classes – NORVIS 2026

 Keyboard

-Harpsichord – John Treherne
+Harpsichord – John Treherne and Nathaniel Mander

-Lute and guitar
+Lute and historic guitar

-Lute and Early Guitar – Richard Mackenzie
+Lute and Historic Guitar – Richard Mackenzie

 NOTE – the following information may be revised.